clayne/hacktical-c/task/README.md

 }
 ```

 We now have all the pieces needed to define our tasks.
-For this example, we'll use a counter to represent the data being produced/consumed.
+For this example, we'll use a simple counter to represent the data being produced/consumed.

 ```C
 struct my_task {